istio/istio.io/content/en/docs/ambient/architecture/traffic-redirection/index.md

 ## Observing and debugging traffic redirection in ambient mode

 If traffic redirection is not working correctly in ambient mode, some quick checks can be made to help narrow down the problem.
-To demonstrate traffic redirection in action, first follow the steps described in the [ztunnel debugging guide](/docs/ambient/usage/debugging).
+We recommend that troubleshooting begin with the steps described in the [ztunnel debugging guide](/docs/ambient/usage/troubleshoot-ztunnel/).

 ### Check the ztunnel proxy logs